 He is past president of the Sacred Heart Parish Council and currently works part time at Holy Family.
 Oscar served in the United States Marine Corps from 1957 to 1961, reaching the rank of Corporal.

 The campus has impacted several members of the Kraus family.
-Oscar’s wife, Delores, attended the campus on her way to earning a teaching degree and two of their four children were UW-Fond du Lac students.
+Oscar’s wife, Delores, attended the campus on her way to earning a teaching degree and two of their four children were the Fond du Lac campus students.

 Robert Carew, 2007

 Bob’s notable career in the newspaper and printing business began over 38 years ago.
 Throughout high school and while attending the Fond du Lac campus, he worked at Action Advertiser and Action Printing.
 He assisted his father, Jim Carew, founder of Action Advertising, Inc., and other family members by setting type, designing and selling advertising, collecting and writing news and running a printing press.